samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 #
+# Pywebview, Jinja2, autoload CSS and JS without restructuring standard website assets.

-# This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.
+ This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.

 many changes upcoming, this is the first push and comes with many bugs but functions.